IWF member profile

 Margaret Nienaber

-Vice President
+IWFSA Vice President

 Prior to this, Margaret was the Chief Executive of Standard Bank’s Wealth division, a business that has been recognised as Africa’s Best Bank for Wealth Management by Euromoney and boasts the largest Bancassurance arrangement on the African continent.
-It was also named Top Stockbroker in South Africa by Intellidex and recognised in Nigeria as the country’s largest pension fund administrator and asset manager.
-Margaret has been with the Group for 14 years.
+Prior to joining Standard Bank 15 years ago, Margaret served on the Executive teams of Santam Insurance, Hannover Reinsurance and CEO of Compass Insurance.

 In 2013, she was recognised as the Most Influential Woman in South African Business and Government (Financial Sector), and during her years in the insurance industry, was a board member of the South African Insurance Association and President of the Insurance Institute of South Africa.